Psalms For Life

 praise his holy name!

 The glories we behold every day in the skies above reveal God’s commitment to a beauty and order that’s right for all concerned.
 Everyone everywhere sees this, yet many persist in worshipping idols, bragging about their gods, so weak next to YHWH that they amount to nothing.
-While the powers behind those gods will all bow before YHWH, leaving their worshippers humiliated, Zion and its surrounding towns all sing for joy.
+When the powers behind those gods will all bow before YHWH, leaving their worshippers humiliated, Zion and its surrounding towns all sing for joy.

 However, this proclamation goes out under circumstances that show the change of management isn’t yet fully in effect because the wicked still threaten God’s people.
 That’s one reason God calls us to hate what he hates, celebrate his triumph over evil, and praise his holy name.
-This calls for courage and for faith in God’s promise to protect us from evil and give us light and joy in him.
+This calls for courage and faith in God’s promise to protect us from evil and give us light and joy in him.

-Jesus, I rejoice that you’ve disarmed the evil powers bent on impoverishing us and are totally committed to filling creation with your love.
-Help me live into that reality—to love as you love and hate what you hate.
+Jesus, I rejoice that you’ve disarmed the evil powers bent on ruining us and are totally committed to filling creation with your love.
+Help me to live into that reality—to love as you love and hate what you hate.
 Give me courage, protect me from evil, and fill me with your joy.
 Amen.

 During your free moments today, meditate on these words: